atharva-18/Object-Streamer/README.md

 <li>Nvidia GPU</li>
 </ul>

+Pix2Pix model is trained so as to learn the translation between an RGB image and its stereo depth estimate.
 A modified version of this program is currently being used as a part of state estimation in a driverless car currently in development by DJSRacing.

 ### Usage